devmatics/devmatics-github-extension/README.md

 3. `yarn build`
 4. Load the `build` folder as an unpacked extension in Chrome.

-## Notes
-Note that due to the way GitHub caches pages, you may need to open an issues page, and refresh the page again in order for this extension to be loaded.

 ## Screenshots

 #### The Sidebar interface